remarkablegames/remarkablegames.github.io/_posts/2024/2024-09-01-the-first-rule-of-games.md

 layout: post
 title: The First Rule of Games
 date: 2024-09-01 16:01:47
-excerpt: The first rule of games is that is has to be fun!
+excerpt: The first rule of games is that it has to be fun!
 categories: game development philosophy
 ---

-If you're making a game, the first rule is that the game has to be **fun**.
+If you're making a game, the first rule is that it has to be **fun**.
 If it's not fun, then people won't play it.

 Players might say they like a game's art, story, dialogue, audio, and/or character design, but what engages them is the **gameplay**.
 Everything else only complements.
 You can have a game with minimal aesthetics and yet the game can still be fun.